 How to Make Espresso With an Espresso Machine – A Definitive Guide

-If you are here for the espresso troubleshooter, you can access it here: Troubleshoot My Espresso App.
+If you’re seeking assistance with espresso troubleshooting, access it here: Troubleshoot My Espresso App. (the SCA-standard 9-bar espresso definition)

 Espresso shot pulled into a cappuccino cup.